Valentino, Malia, Hannah & Rama,

 Lar gibbon are forest dwellers, including rainforest, bamboo forest and evergreen forest.

 They are not usually found higher than 1200 meters above sea level.
-The lar gibbon can be found living in sympatry with several other primates and apes, including orangutans, siamangs, pileated gibbons, purple-faced langurs, Thomas’s langur, slow loris, and several macaques.
+The lar gibbon can be found living in group with several other primates and apes, including orangutans, siamangs, pileated gibbons, purple-faced langurs, Thomas’s langur, slow loris, and several macaques.

 In Thailand alone, lar gibbons probably number between 15,000 and 20,000.